Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many more birds are there than nests?

 ### Answer interpretation
-The answer is the increase in value of birds.
+    The answer is the increase in value of birds with respect to nests.

 ## Data extraction

 ### Sentence 1
     nests = 3
     birds = 6

 ## Correct response
     3 birds

 ***

+place_noun
+place_noun
+object
+place_noun
+time_ending
 # Zoidberg Solution

 ## The problem
     3 raccoons are playing in the woods.
     2 go home to eat dinner.
 How many raccoons are left in the woods?

 ## Digested problem
     3       	raccoons	are     	playing 	in      	the     	woods   	.
     LS      	NNS     	VBP     	VBG     	IN      	DT      	NNS     	.